polyglot-compiler/JLang/docs/developer-guide.md

 Concurrency and Synchronization
 -------------------------------

 Every Java thread is backed by a native thread (`pthread`) after it starts.
 Unlike HotSpot JVM, there is no JVM thread or runtime thread in our implementation.
-The Java main thread is run by the native main thread.
-In order to know which Java thread the current native thread is running, the current thread Java object is stored as a `thread_local` object in the runtime.
+The Java main Thread is run by the native main thread.
+In order to know which Java Thread is currently executing, the current Java Thread object is stored as a [`thread_local`](https://en.cppreference.com/w/cpp/keyword/thread_local) variable in the runtime.

 Synchronization is also implemented by `pthread` primitives.
 Every object stores a pointer to synchronization variables which contain `pthread` mutex and condition variable primitives.
-These variables are used to implement `synchronized`, `notify`, `wait`, and etc. In addition, Java `synchronized` code block is translated into a try-finally block to make sure the monitor always exits.
+These variables are used to implement `synchronized`, `notify`, `wait`, etc. In addition, Java `synchronized` code blocks are translated into try-finally blocks to make sure the acquired monitor is always released.

 To have the garbage collector work correctly in multi-threaded code, we define a macro variable `GC_THREADS` before including `gc.h` but after `pthread.h`, as its [documentation](https://github.com/ivmai/bdwgc/blob/master/doc/gcinterface.md) specifies.
 Note that `gc.h` must be included after `pthread.h` even if functions in `gc.h` are not used in the current source file.